Southwest cancels more flights, draws federal investigation - NewsBreak

 Kristie Smiley planned to return home to Los Angeles until Southwest canceled her Tuesday flight, so she waited at the Kansas City airport for her mother to pick her up.
 Southwest can’t put her on another plane until Sunday, New Year’s Day.

+Smiley said the airline kept blaming the weather after the storm passed and didn't tell passengers why planes couldn't take off.

 “They like acted like (Tuesday’s flight) was going to go until they started saying, 'Oh, five more minutes.
 Oh, 10 more minutes.’
 I’m not sure what’s up with them.
-It seems a little off.”
+It seems a little off," she said.

 Danielle Zanin vowed never to fly Southwest again after it took four days, several canceled flights and sleeping in the airport before she, her husband and their two young children got home to Illinois from Albuquerque, New Mexico.
 They made stops at airports in Denver and Phoenix and reached Chicago only after ditching Southwest and paying $1,400 for four one-way tickets on American Airlines.